 How can I be sure?
 The best solution to this problem is to visit your local bike shop, where they can offer you a professional sizing and match you to appropriate bikes.
 You can even test-ride a bike and get a feel for the size and type that suits you.
 With this in mind…

-29” Inches: These are the new standard.
+29” Inches: This is one of two new standard sizes.
 They are more efficient and can roll over bigger bumps.
 The larger size offers more contact with the ground and increased stability.
 In cross-country, where speed is king, 29” rules the roost.
 Some possible drawbacks include increased stopping distances and weight (on cheaper wheels).
 For some smaller riders, 29” wheels may make a bike too large and unwieldy, hence…

-27.5” Inches: This size was revived from an older, rarer size you may still see referred to as ‘650b’.
+27.5” Inches: This size was revived from an older and less common size you may still see referred to as ‘650b’.
 It sits between 26” and 29” and offers a more engaged ride with the possibility of increased agility.
 It also allows for a lower standover height for shorter riders.
 On some bikes, 27.5” wheels are used with ‘plus-size’ tires.
 These are fatter tires with less air in them.
 This can act as a form of suspension on rigid bikes.

 Some bikes are designed for both 27.5” and 29” wheels.
 This allows owners to choose or switch between either of these sizes.
-Usually, the 27.5” option is run with fatter tires, while the 29” will be narrower.
+Usually, the 27.5” option is run with fatter tires, while on 29” wheels, tires will be narrower.

 The average mountain bike tire now runs around 2.4 to 2.6 inches wide.
 Tires have got wider, since the days when they averaged 2.35 inches.
 Cross-country riding is the exception here, where narrower tires are favored for lower weight and traction.